microsoft/onnxjs-demo/README.md

 The demo is available [here](https://microsoft.github.io/onnxjs-demo/).

+*NOTE: Currently, the supported platforms are Windows 10 + Edge/Chrome/Firefox/Electron/Node.js (support for other platforms is coming soon).*

 ## Use Cases

 The demo provides four scenarios based on four different ONNX pre-trained deep learning models.